vivainio/RoughGrep/README.md

 Grab it from [Releases](https://github.com/vivainio/RoughGrep/releases) and unzip somewhere.
 Works best when you can launch it from command line.

+If you want to install RoughGrep for Explorer right click context menu, run "rgg --install" as administator.

 ## Requirements

 - RipGrep (rg.exe) on PATH. "choco install ripgrep"